Main navigation

 College Responsibilities for Global Education

-Authorization of New and/or Continuing Education Abroad Programs – All new or continuing education abroad programs must be approved at the college level before the sponsoring academic unit can begin working with the Office of International Affairs to coordinate the program.
-The Guidelines for Developing an Global Education Programs section will provide faculty with detailed information about the proposal and approval process.
+All new or continuing global education programs must be approved at the college level before the sponsoring academic unit can begin working with the Office of International Affairs to coordinate the program.

 College and Regional Campus Education Abroad Liaisons